Cnordbo/RECaptcha-for-Codeigniter/README.md

 Copy Folder config and libraries to ./application

-Edit line ./application/config/recaptcha.php to your public and private key obtained from google here:
+Edit ./application/config/recaptcha.php to update public and private key obtained from google here:
  *          https://www.google.com/recaptcha/admin/create?domains=&app=Codeigniter
  *          -> Use this URL for addressing the use of CodeIgniter - so that Google may discover it and host it on their site.